Two-party-preferred vote: History

 Australia originally used first-past-the-post voting as used by the House of Commons of the United Kingdom.
 Federal election full-preference instant-runoff voting was introduced after the 1918 Swan by-election, and has been in use ever since.
 In that by-election, candidates from the Australian Labor Party, the Nationalist Party government (predecessor to the United Australia Party and Liberal Party of Australia), and the emerging National Party of Australia (then Country Party) all received around a third of the vote, however, as Labor had a plurality of three percent, it won the seat.
 The new system allowed the two non-Labor parties to compete against one another in many seats without risking losing the seat altogether.

-The Coalition now includes four parties: the Liberal Party of Australia except Queensland and the Northern Territory, the National Party of Australia in New South Wales and Victoria, the Liberal National Party of Queensland, and the Country Liberal Party in the Northern Territory.
 It is increasingly uncommon for seats to be contested by more than one Coalition candidate.
 For example, in the 2010 federal election, only three seats were contested by more than one Coalition candidate.
 With the popularity of parties such as the Greens and One Nation, preference flows are very significant for all parties in Australia.

 Not distributing preferences was historically common in seats where a candidate received over 50 percent of the primary vote.
 Federal seat and national TPP results have only been produced as far back as 1937, though it was not uncommon in the next few decades for major parties at federal elections to not field a candidate in a few "safe" seats, but since 1972, all seats at federal elections have been contested by the major parties.
 Full preference distributions have occurred in all seats since 1983.

 Until recently, South Australian state elections had boundaries strategically redrawn before each election with a fairness aim based on the prior election TPP vote, the only state to do so.
 The culmination of the historical state lower house seat malapportionment known as the Playmander eventually saw it legislated after 1989 that the Electoral Commission of South Australia redraw boundaries after each election with the objective of the party that receives over 50 percent of the TPP vote at each forthcoming election forms government.
 Nationally in 1983/84, minor gerrymandering by incumbent federal governments was legislated against with the formation of the independent Commonwealth statutory authority, the Australian Electoral Commission.